Phonginhere/cos40006/README.md

 Our organisation page: https://huggingface.co/cos40006

-iv.
+i.
 Access to our organization page, then please click on the Space named Persona Conflict Detection, or you can access the space by hit the link below: {%preview https://huggingface.co/spaces/cos40006/persona_conflict_detection %}

 ![image](https://private-user-images.githubusercontent.com/56731537/454079703-3b1c7ca5-3f2d-41db-b97a-4f5a455295fc.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NDk2NzEyNzEsIm5iZiI6MTc0OTY3MDk3MSwicGF0aCI6Ii81NjczMTUzNy80NTQwNzk3MDMtM2IxYzdjYTUtM2YyZC00MWRiLWI5N2EtNGY1YTQ1NTI5NWZjLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNTA2MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjUwNjExVDE5NDI1MVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTVhODU2MzM0ZmQ1MWFhOTNkNjhiNmZhMTY4YWI5NGVmZTdkMmI1ZGQ5MThhYjZkNjIzZTBjM2YwNzg1MTVjYjAmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.RnH86xAKCBVHQvlwkZlGeXLz4TmYqeW7s0pVolxtaMU)

-v.
+ii.
 You can see the image below that the system that has been deployed before, so you can access and operate the running system.

 ![image](https://private-user-images.githubusercontent.com/56731537/454079879-db0434f4-bfb6-4576-882b-326a955cd02c.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NDk2NzEzMDYsIm5iZiI6MTc0OTY3MTAwNiwicGF0aCI6Ii81NjczMTUzNy80NTQwNzk4NzktZGIwNDM0ZjQtYmZiNi00NTc2LTg4MmItMzI2YTk1NWNkMDJjLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNTA2MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjUwNjExVDE5NDMyNlomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTUwMzY0YTczNzM0MmIwOTdhN2NiNzRkYTJhY2E1NDdkM2IwMGE3MTczZmEzZmY1M2ZkM2IwOWIyNDdkZTdhMTYmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.7Syz8L8AsdKsgHGHD4ZJD7v_gBzb7TT5TtiIwVlYZR8)

-vi.
+iii.
 Input your own API key from OpenAI platform at: https://platform.openai.com/api-keys, with the interface below that the website accessing the API Keys at the left sidebar with pointing out that click on the Create new secret key to show the pop up.

 ![image](https://hackmd.io/_uploads/rkUWaIDXll.png)

-vii.
+iv.
 Fulfill all details that the form said, exactly like the image given below.

 ![image](https://hackmd.io/_uploads/rkaITUw7ge.png)

-viii.
+v.
 After having the secret key, at the space on the Huggingface go the input at the OpenAI API Key and Enter the OpenAI API Key at the sidebar as your created API key.

 ![image](https://hackmd.io/_uploads/B1_eCUvQxl.png)

-ix.
+vi.
 After fulfilling the OpenAI API Key with input box, it is optional to make a change on other input form like Upload Persona Files, System Summary.
 Then click Execute main.py to run the pipeline.

 ![image](https://hackmd.io/_uploads/Hkme1PDmge.png)

-x.
+vii.
 After executing, you can see the Log Output has been displayed with the process sequence of pipeline.
 Then display Pipeline execution completed successfully when finishing all Log Output

 ![image](https://hackmd.io/_uploads/rkvXevvXel.png)

-xi.
+viii.
 After completing successfully the log output running.
 Results & Downloads will display all dropdown with given Select System, Personas combination, LLM model to show all the Download Ouputs that can be able to see the actual result in JSON.

 ![image](https://hackmd.io/_uploads/HJxBgvwXxx.png)